opendocsg/slw-judgments-backfill/2004_SGHC_119/report.md

  (c) rejecting the testimonies of the defence witnesses.

-27     Before I dealt with each of these arguments, I noted that the law with regard to when an appellate court will interfere with or overturn the findings of fact of a trial judge can be found in the case of _Lim Ah Poh v PP_ [1992] 1 SLR 713 at 719, [32]:
+27     Before I dealt with each of these arguments, I noted that the law with regard to when an appellate court will interfere with or overturn the findings of fact of a trial judge can be found in the case of _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span> at 719, [32]:

  An appellate court will not disturb findings of fact unless they are clearly reached against the weight of the evidence.
 In examining the evidence, an appellate court has always to bear in mind that it has neither seen nor heard the witnesses and has to pay due regard to the trial judges’

  findings and their reasons therefor.

-Additionally, I observed that, for this appeal to succeed, it must be shown that district judge’s findings of fact were either “plainly wrong” or “reached against the weight of evidence”: _Teo Kian Leng v PP_ [2002] 1 SLR 147 at [24].
+Additionally, I observed that, for this appeal to succeed, it must be shown that district judge’s findings of fact were either “plainly wrong” or “reached against the weight of evidence”: _Teo Kian Leng v PP_ <span class="citation">[2002] 1 SLR 147</span> at [24].
 I then turned to the issues raised in the present appeal.

 **Appeal against conviction**